andreagrisafi/SALTED/README.rst

 Dependencies
 ------------
-numpy, scipy, h5py, rascaline, ase, sympy
-These should be automatically installed on installation, with the exception of rascaline.

-Rascaline installation requires a RUST compiler.
+**rascaline**: rascaline installation requires a RUST compiler.
 To install a RUST compiler, run:
 :code: `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh && source "$HOME/.cargo/env"`
-Rascaline can then be installed using
+rascaline can then be installed using
 :code: `pip install git+https://github.com/Luthaf/rascaline.git`

-mpi4py is required to use MPI parallelisation; SALTED can be run without this.
+**mpi4py**: mpi4py is required to use MPI parallelisation; SALTED can be run without this.
 A parallel h5py installation is required to use MPI parellelisation of equirepr.py only.
 This can be installed by running:
 :code: `HDF5_MPI="ON" CC=mpicc pip install --no-cache-dir --no-binary=h5py h5py`
 provided HDF5 has been compiled with MPI support.